EnixCoda/react-hooks-polyfill/readme.md

 import 'react-hooks-polyfill'
 ```

-Then you get access to the hooks API.
+Then you get access to the hooks API, magically.

 ```jsx
 import React from 'react'